GiancarloMCorrea/extractOceanVariables/README.md

                       radius = 5) # in km
 ```

-## Explore the extracted environmental information
+## Explore the extracted environmental variable

 After adding the environmental information to your data (`sst_MUR`), you can explore it by plotting the data.
-I have prepared a function (`plot_map`, found in `codes/auxFunctions.R`) that allows you to plot the environmental information for a specific period (`group_col`):
+I have prepared a function (`plot_map`, found in `code/auxFunctions.R`) that allows you to plot the environmental information for a specific period (`group_col`):

 ``` r
 plot_map(data = envData, lonlat_cols = c("Lon_M", "Lat_M"),
          group_col = 'Year', var_col = 'sst_MUR')
 ```

+## Recommendations

+Carefully explore the oceanographic dataset you want to download.
+Make sure it covers the spatial and temporal extent of your observations.

+These codes have not been tested for all possible scenarios.
+Therefore, you may encounter errors.
+If you have any questions or suggestions, please let me know.